Remote state preparation by multiple observers using a single copy of a two-qubit entangled state: Upper bound on the number of Bobs

-For non-equatorial circles in the neighbourhood of $\theta=\frac{\pi}{2}$, the maximum number of Bobs remains 6, whereas it gradually becomes less than 6 as the chosen circle on the Bloch sphere progresses towards the poles of the Bloch sphere with $\theta=0$ or $\pi$.
-At the poles, $(\lambda_1)_{\min}=1$, and hence, there is no quantum advantage of RSP even by a single Bob.
+For non-equatorial circles in the neighbourhood of $\theta=\frac{\pi}{2}$, the maximum number of Bobs remains 6, whereas it gradually becomes less than 6 as the chosen circle on the Bloch sphere progresses towards the poles of the Bloch sphere with polar angle $\theta=0$ or $\pi$ where the RSP-protocol demonstrates quantum mechanical advantage against our classical strategy in all the cases.
+It can be checked that $(\lambda_1)_{\min}=1$ occurs at the poles, and hence, there is no quantum advantage of RSP even by a single Bob.
 The maximum number of Bobs sharing the task of RSP gradually lowers towards the poles of the Bloch sphere because, as the perimeter of the chosen circle on the Bloch sphere shrinks, the possible number of input states becomes lower which makes the probability of guessing the remote state higher for Alice.
 It is evident from Fig.\ref{fidelity} that the classical fidelity limit increases to 1 as the chosen circle moves from the equatorial plane towards the poles of the Bloch sphere.
 Therefore it becomes more and more difficult for the subsequent Bobs to gain quantum advantage by violating the classical fidelity limit within $(\lambda_i)_{\min} < \lambda_i \leq 1$.
-Table\ref{tab:n2} shows the maximum number of Bobs, $n$ ($i \leq n$) sharing the task of RSP for a given $\theta$ such that $\lambda_{n+1}$ for Bob$^{n+1}$ exceeds the allowed range $\lambda_{n+1} < 1$.
+Table\ref{tab:n2} shows the maximum number of Bobs, $n$ ($i \leq n$) sharing the task of RSP successfully against our classical strategy for a given $\theta$ such that $\lambda_{n+1}$ for Bob$^{n+1}$ exceeds the allowed range $\lambda_{n+1} < 1$.
+Here we apply the technique to calculate the average RSP-fidelity irrespective of all the Bobs such that a Bob can not randomly select any of the classical, quantum or mixed strategies.
+The task of sharing RSP discontinues when the last Bob for a given iteration becomes unable to attain the non-classical average RSP-fidelity.

 \begin{corollary} No Bob is able to achieve quantum advantage when the remote state at Alice's side is picked from one of the poles of the Bloch sphere with the polar angles given by $\theta=\lbrace 0,\pi \rbrace$. \end{corollary}